Gila-Johanna-Hofmann/Gila-Johanna-Hofmann/README.md

 # 👋 About Me:
 👩‍💻 I’m currently working on: .NET Applications.<br>⚡ Just successfully finished my apprenticeship in Software Development.
-Looking forward to deepening my hands-on experience and knowledge.<br>🌱 I’m currently interested in Software and Systems Design.
+Looking forward to deepening my hands-on experience and knowledge.<br>🌱 I’m interested in Software and Systems Design.

 ## 💻🔨 Things I built as a learning project that I am proud of: